DAY 22

 Dear God, Thank You for your Son.
 Thank You that He saves me from my sin, and makes a way for me to be close to You again.
 I love You, Amen.

-Family Memories: Take time to identify the members of the nativity scene.
+Take time to identify the members of the nativity scene.
 Have your child tell you how each member played a special role on the day Jesus was born.
-Take a photo or video of your family activity or of hanging your 22nd ornament on your Advent tree.
-Post your pictures or videos to the Facebook group or tag @summitparkchurch!

 So Joseph went also, He went from the town of Nazareth in Galilee to Judea.
 That is where Bethlehem, the town of David, was.
 Joseph went there because he belonged to the family line of David.
 He went there with Mary to be listed.
 Mary was engaged to him.
 She was expecting a baby.